ZhepeiWang/Root-Finder/README.md

 # Note

-The "RPOLY" algorithm benchmarked comes from a modified version by [Helen Oleynikova](https://github.com/helenol), which originates in http://www.netlib.org/toms/.
+The "RPOLY" algorithm which we benchmarks againt comes from a modified version by [Helen Oleynikova](https://github.com/helenol), which originates in http://www.netlib.org/toms/.